 Loren envisioned pairs of young volunteers going to the airport to pick up visiting Nazarenes.
 They would then be the tour guides for U.S. visitors.
 The volunteers could even handle some office chores, such as bookkeeping and correspondence in English.
 They could help educate missionary children.
 And they would do all this at no cost to the church or the missionaries.

-That same summer, Robert Scott, Nazarene World Mission Division director, attended the Dallas district assembly.
+That same summer, Robert Scott, Nazarene Global Mission director, attended the Dallas district assembly.
 Loren Gresham was there representing SNU.
 When Loren talked about his "Mormon model" idea, he got Dr. Scott's attention right away.

 By late May, the first volunteers started arriving in Sofia.
 Two months later Loren Gresham went to Bulgaria for a visit.
 Greeting him were eleven adult Nazarene volunteers, the first fruits of his vision.